 We run everything in the cloud, but we initially tried to use cloud hosting providers for our data and analytical stores.
-This was fine at the start as we were building up data, but we found ourselves landed with a monthly bill of almost €10,000 for one service.
-This was as a result of the volume of data we had built up.
+This was fine at the start as we were building up data, but we found ourselves landing with a monthly bill of almost €10,000 for one service.
+This was a result of the volume of data we had built up.
 Needless to say, we had to change tack quite quickly.
 We really would have liked to hand over the management of large clusters of data to 3rd parties; it saves us having to worry about the daily running and management of these, and frees us up to do what we need to do.
 Unfortunately, we had to take control of this cost.
-Otherwise it would become more and more expensive over time.
+Otherwise, it would become more and more expensive over time.

-This meant that we now needed to get up to speed very quickly; understanding clustering, partitioning, sharding, striping large volumes of data, and making those datasets resilient and scalable.
+This meant that we now needed to get up to speed very quickly; understanding clustering, partitioning, sharding, striping large volumes of data and making those datasets resilient and scalable.

 As your business grows, you may be faced with the same challenges.
-If this is the case, you must be willing to devote time and resources to tackling this.
+If this is the case, you must be willing to devote time and resources to tackle this.
 Having a plan upfront (which we didn’t, by the way) will save you time, worry (aka hair), and costs in the long run.

 As our company grows, we will ultimately have a team dedicated to looking after these operations.
 For now, however, we as a developer group are looking after these issues.